 What you say MATTERS!

-What you say to yourself and the words you use about and during a transition to living healthier DO matter.
-Choose your words wisely and choose empowerment over willpower.
+Bottom line: what you say to yourself (and the words you use about and during a transition to living healthier) DOES matter.
+Choose your words wisely.
+Choose empowerment over willpower.

 SHARE THIS BLOG